 Absolutely, you can.
 Not only can you, I highly recommend that you do!
 Even though the dough comes together quickly and easily, you can’t beat the ease of just grabbing one or two balls of dough from the freezer to bake and have a nice warm cookie when a craving hits.

-When you’re ready to bake them, just bake them directly from the freezer – no defrosting necessary.
-Add a couple minutes to your baking time, and you’re golden!
+When you're ready to bake them, just bake them directly from the freezer – no defrosting necessary.
+Add a couple of minutes to your baking time, and you're golden!
 Pun totally intended, by the way.

 To freeze baked cookies, let them cool completely according to the instructions in the recipe card first.
 Then wrap them individually in plastic wrap, and store them together in a freezer-safe container for up to 2 months.
-When you’re ready for a snack, let them thaw at room temperature for about 20 minutes, or pop them in the oven at 250°F for a few minutes if you want them warmed up.
+When you're ready for a snack, let them thaw at room temperature for about 20 minutes, or pop them in the oven at 250ยฐF for a few minutes if you want them warmed up.

 Can I make the dough ahead of time?